lzlabs/pg_dumpbinary/README.md

-  -n, --schema SCHEMA          dump the named schema(s) only -N, --exclude-schema SCHEMA  do NOT dump the named schema(s) -p, --port PORT              database server port number, default: 5432 -t, --table TABLE            dump named relation
+  -n, --schema SCHEMA          dump the named schema(s) only -N, --exclude-schema SCHEMA  do NOT dump the named schema(s) -p, --port PORT              database server port number, default: 5432 -s, --snapshot-file FILE     change the path to the snapshot information file
+                               used by multiprocess.
+Default: /tmp/snapshot_info -t, --table TABLE            dump named relation
   -T, --exclude-table TABLE    do NOT dump the named table -u, --user NAME              connect as specified database user